yegor256/sibit/README.md

 [bitcoin-ruby](https://github.com/lian/bitcoin-ruby) for Ruby and [Electrum](https://electrum.org/) as a GUI client.

-This is a Ruby gem, install it first:
+This is a Ruby gem, install it first (if doesn't work, there are some hints at the bottom of this page):

 ```bash
 $ gem install sibit